Building the learning capacity of all students

 All students at Glenroy College receive written reports two times a year, mid year and at the end of the year.
 All Year 7-10 students receive reports based on the VELS however, the Year 10 Internship class is reported to by the VCAL (Victorian Certificate of Applied Learning) Foundation outcomes.
 Year 11 and 12 students receive written reports based on the VCE and/or the VCAL outcomes.

-Glenroy College runs Parent Teacher Interviews twice for seniors and once for juniors and Student Led Conferences once for juniors throughout the year.
-Student Led Conferences are an opportunity for students, parents and teachers to set goals and for the students to show exemplary pieces of work that demonstrate their Literacy, Numeracy, Personal Development and ICT skills.
+Glenroy College runs Parent Teacher Interviews twice throughout the year.
 Parent Teacher Interviews are an opportunity for teachers to give feedback to parents and students about progress.

-For more information about Parent Teacher Interviews and Student Led Conferences, click here.
+For more information about Parent Teacher Interviews click link below.

 Other Programs at Glenroy College